ReLEx SMILE (more commonly known as just SMILE) is a fairly recently developed outpatient laser surgical procedure used to treat the following:

 You will be awake during the surgery and no sedation is necessary.

 A video showing how SMILE eye surgery is performed.
-A femtosecond laser is used to create precise surgical planes within the cornea.
-The surgeon then removes a small piece of tissue called the “lenticule” from within the cornea, and this corrects the short-sightedness and / or astigmatism.
+A femtosecond laser is used to create precise surgical planes within the cornea, along with a small incision on the surface.
+The surgeon then removes a small piece of tissue called the “lenticule” through this small incision to change the cornea's shape.
+For myopia, the cornea is made flatter to reduce its refractive power.
+For astigmatism, the cornea is reshaped to be more symmetrical, improving how light focuses on the retina.

 Generally, in order to undergo SMILE, you should: